Data RecoveryHow to Back Up Computer

 Connect the External Hard Drive

-Connect your external hard drive to an open USB port on your computer and ensure that it is properly connected and recognized by your operating system.
+Connect your external hard drive to an open USB port on your computer and ensure it is properly connected and recognized by your operating system.

 3